vincentwuo/evproxy/README.md

 	}
 }

+//copy and traffic shaping
-func trafficShaper(dst, src net.Conn, buf []byte)
+func copy(dst, src net.Conn, buf []byte)

 func handle(conn net.Conn){
     upstreamConn,_ := net.Dial(upstreamAddr)

     //use buffer from the buffer pool
 	  //usually we allocate a 16KB buf for each read and write
     //the problem is when the connection is idle, there is no way
     //to reuse these bufs, which leads to non-trivial memory consumption
     //when the number of connections is large.